ilduchea/travel-api/README.md

 Users can access:
-- GET requests for universities and reviews
+- GET requests for destinations and reviews

 Authenticated users can access:
-- POST, PATCH, PUT, DELETE requests for universities and reviews
+- POST, PATCH, PUT, DELETE requests for destinations and reviews

 Scopes:
-- Filters destination by name, city, locale, country and most reviews
+- Filters destination by name, city, locale, country, most reviews, and random destinations
 - Filters reviews by rating, review body content, and review heading

 The application structure is outlined below.